Tips and tricks Best practice guides, FAQ & more

 End-to-end testing is essential to risk reduction.
 However many cite high costs as a reason to focus on other testing forms.
-The key to solving this lies in automation.
+The key to solving this lies in test automation.
 Read more about why you should automate end-to-end tests in this blog post.

 Countless businesses today are undergoing digital transformation, meaning that many business-related operations are dependent on an ever-increasing number of platforms, systems, and applications.

 Many business models also incorporate client facing software.
 In fact, we don’t have to look much further than online banking or shopping to find everyday services that incorporate a workflow and information processing.

 In online banking, for example, it is essential that the information a customer types into the online bank system when they make payments is updated, and kept safe, in the internal systems that the bank relies on.

 From a tester’s perspective, these transactions translate into workflows, where the success of a test is dependent on all the smaller pieces of code that make up an application and ensure that it is working properly.

 One method of testing that ensures that the functionality works as it should is end-to-end testing.

 This type of test is performed via the user interface (UI) by testers, not programmers, and differs from unit and integration tests.
 These are performed by developers checking their own code.